gpolak/GPUberView/README.md

 ### Register You App With Uber

-To use this library you need a valid *Server Token* and *Client Id* from Uber.
+To use this library you need a valid *Server Token* from Uber.
 You can get both here: https://developer.uber.com

 ### Import GPUberView